AramSimonian/pokemon_api/README.md

 # pokemon_api
-REST API that accepts a Pokémon character name and returns its description, translated into Shakespearean English
+REST API that accepts a Pokémon character name and returns its description, translated into Shakespearean English.

 ## Installation
 Start by installing Python for your OS: